No. 28 Squadron RAF: First World War (1915–1918)

-Inter war years
+Inter-war years (1919–1938)

-The squadron returned to Britain in February 1919, first to its old home at Yatesbury, then to Leighterton in Gloucestershire and to Eastleigh in Hampshire in October 1919.
+No. 28 Squadron returned to Britain in February 1919, first to its old home at Yatesbury, then to Leighterton in Gloucestershire and to Eastleigh in Hampshire in October 1919.
 It was disbanded on 20 January 1920 at Eastleigh.
-On 1 April 1920, however, it was reformed at RAF Ambala in Northern India by renumbering 114 Squadron, an army cooperation squadron equipped with the Bristol F2b Fighter.
+On 1 April 1920, however, it was reformed at RAF Ambala in Northern India by renumbering No. 114 Squadron, an army cooperation squadron equipped with the Bristol F.2b Fighter.
 The squadron operated over the North-West Frontier, moving to Kohat in December 1921.
-While the squadron had an authorised establishment of 12 aircraft, the actual number of aircraft possessed by the squadron was usually considerably less, with the squadron recorded as having 7 aircraft on 30 June 1922.
+While the squadron had an authorised establishment of twelve aircraft, the actual number of aircraft possessed by the squadron was usually considerably less, with the squadron recorded as having seven aircraft on 30 June 1922.
 Serviceability of the RAF's India-based aircraft was also poor, with many of the aircraft old and worn out.
-In an August 1922 report on the state of the RAF in India Air Vice Marshall John Salmond noted that of an authorised establishment of 70 aircraft in India, only 7 were operational, with aircraft flying without equipment essential to safety, and concluded that "...the Royal Air Force in India is to all intents and purposes non-existent as a fighting force at this date."
+In an August 1922 report on the state of the RAF in India Air Vice Marshall John Salmond noted that of an authorised establishment of seventy aircraft in India, only seven were operational, with aircraft flying without equipment essential to safety, and concluded that "...the Royal Air Force in India is to all intents and purposes non-existent as a fighting force at this date."

 In April 1923, the squadron moved to Peshawar, with a detachment at Tank, and in January 1925, moved to RAF Quetta.
 As well as its normal duties, the squadron operated an experimental air mail service from Quetta to Shimla in 1925.
-In January 1927, the squadron returned to Ambala, where it remained based for the next 10 years.
+In January 1927, the squadron returned to Ambala, where it remained based for the next ten years.
 In September 1931, the squadron replaced its Bristol Fighters with Westland Wapitis.
 The squadron flew relief flights into Quetta after the city had been devastated by an earthquake on 31 May 1935.
 The squadron re-equipped again with the Hawker Audax during June 1936.
 In April 1937, the squadron was forward deployed to Manzai in response to an uprising by supporters of Mitza Ali Khan in Waziristan.
-The squadron returned to Ambala in July 1937, although it continued to maintain detachments at Miranshah.
+The squadron returned to Ambala in July 1937, although it continued to maintain detachments at RAF Miranshah.
 It moved to Kohat in March 1939.